SalK91/convex_optimization/docs/convex/11_intro.md

 | How do gradients, subgradients, and KKT conditions certify optimality? | Ch.
 6 – 9 | Optimality & duality |
 | How are convex problems actually solved? | Ch.
 10 – 14 | First-order, second-order, interior-point methods |
 | How do I pick a solver for my ML model? | Ch.
 15 – 17 | Large-scale, structured, and modeling patterns |

-## 1.7 Next Steps

-In the next chapters we move from intuition to structure:

-> Geometry first (convex sets, functions),
-> then calculus (gradients, subgradients),
-> then optimality and algorithms.

-This geometric foundation will make every later algorithm — gradient descent, Newton, or interior-point — feel natural and inevitable.